What’s green about Calibishie Cove?

 - Every aspect of our design and operations is intended to increase the Dominica traveler’s bond with nature.
 We offer a unique indoor-outdoor living experience unlike anywhere else.

-As a former director of sustainability for a large land developer, Calibishie Cove co-owner Eileen Thornton is a LEED Accredited Professional and holds other green building and environmental certifications.
+As a former director of sustainability for a large land developer, Calibishie Cove co-founder Eileen Thornton is a LEED Accredited Professional and holds other green building and environmental certifications.